gohugoio/hugoDocs/content/en/templates/data-templates.md

 - `x123.json` - Valid
 - `_123.json` - Valid

-If you wish to access the data using the [`index`](/functions/index-function/) function, the first character of the filename is irrelevant.
+If you wish to access the data using the [`index`](/functions/index-function/) function, the filename is irrelevant.
 For example:
 Date file|Template code
 :--|:--
 `123.json`|`{{ index .Site.Data "123" }}`